18 Jul Impact of Obstructive Sleep Apnea on your heart

 Treatment and Diagnosis

 Sleep apnea can be detected through a polysomnography test.
-This test monitors your overall activity during sleep, which includes- the activity of the vital organs- heart, lungs and brains, breathing pattern, and the oxygen level in your bloodstream.
+This test monitors your overall activity during sleep, which includes- the activity of the vital organs- heart, lungs, and brains, breathing patterns, and the oxygen level in your bloodstream.

-It is also advisable, you adjust your lifestyle and adapt to healthier habits.
-You may try to quit smoking, reduce alcohol consumption, exercise daily and try to lose weight.
+It is also advisable, that you adjust your lifestyle and adapt to healthier habits.
+You may try to quit smoking, reduce alcohol consumption, exercise daily, and try to lose weight.